p-mathis/suntimes/README.md

 ```
 A difference of more than half an hour for the calculation of the length of the day.
 ### Class SunFiles
-file = SunFiles(place, year, place_verbose="), where place is a SunTimes instance, year the year you choose and place_verbose the verbose name of the place.
+file = SunFiles(place, year, place_verbose=""), where place is a SunTimes instance, year the year you choose and place_verbose the verbose name of the place.
 ## Instanciation
 ```python
 from suntimes import SunTimes, SunFiles